Hometown: Mingora, Pakistan

 Some Lesser Known Facts About Malala Yousafzai

 - She was born in the Swat district of Pakistan’s northwestern Khyber Pakhtunkhwa province.

 - She was named Malala (meaning “grief-stricken”) after an Afghanistani poet and Warrior woman.

 - Malala was educated mostly by her father, Ziauddin Yousafzai, who is an educational activist himself, running a chain of schools known as the Khushal Public School.

 - In an interview, she revealed that she wanted to become a doctor, though later she changed her mind to become a politician; specifically the Prime Minister of Pakistan.

 - She is very close to her father.
 Her father often talks about politics with her when her two brothers are sent to bed.

 - She first spoke about education rights in September 2008 when her father took her to the local Press Club in Peshawar.
-She asked her audience “How dare the Taliban take away my basic right to education?” in a speech covered by television and newspapers of the region.
+In a speech covered by television and newspapers of the region, Malala asked her audience-

 - In 2009, she engaged as a peer educator in the Institute for War and Peace Reporting’s Open Minds Pakistan youth program.